How to get rid of swelling on the cheek. What to do if your cheek is swollen, but the tooth does not hurt

 Teeth

-More often, against the background of dental disease (caries), gum edema occurs, which can turn into a flux (purulent disease of the oral cavity).
-You may experience similar symptoms after the removal (extraction) of the tooth.
+More often, against the background of dental disease (caries), swelling of the gums occurs, which can turn into gumboil (purulent disease of the oral cavity).
+Similar symptoms may occur after tooth extraction (extraction).
 If gum swelling and pain increase during the day, it is better to immediately contact a dentist.
-The doctor sanitizes the purulent focus (a tooth or a festering cavity after its removal) and tells you how to remove the swelling from the flux.
+The doctor will sanitize the purulent focus (tooth or festering cavity after its removal) and tell you how to relieve swelling from the gumboil.
 Antibiotics are usually used in the form of tablets or ointments.
-With proper treatment, swelling of the gums disappears within two to three days.
+With proper treatment, gum swelling goes away within two to three days.

 Salivary glands